pythondecal/pythondecal.github.io/docs/instructors/previous-instructors.md

 |---------------|--------------------|-------------------------------|----------|-----------------------------------------------|
 | Fall 2022     | James Sunseri      | Intern → Instructor → Head    | 3 yrs    | PhD Student, Princeton Astrophysical Sciences |
 |---------------|--------------------|-------------------------------|----------|-----------------------------------------------|

+The Python DeCal Staff do their best to keep this list up to date.
+If you are a previous member of the Python DeCal Staff and your information is either incorrect or missing, please reach of to the Head Instructor Brianna Peck at bpeck114@berkeley.edu